-- To enable the students to learn the concept of Entrepreneurship. - To instill ideas on identification, selection and preparation of projects and to have awareness on the institutions promoting entrepreneurship.
+- To enable the students to learn the concept of Entrepreneurship. - To realise the importance of entrepreneurship qualities required for small business management. - To instill ideas on identification, selection and preparation of projects and to have awareness on the institutions promoting entrepreneurship.